NoteDance/Note/README.md

 **You can refer to the layer module implementation in this link.** https://github.com/NoteDancing/Note/tree/Note-7.0/Note/nn/layer

-# Create an optimizer in Note:
+# Create an optimizer for use on Note:
-**To create an optimizer in Note, you need to follow these steps:**
+**To create an optimizer for use on Note, you need to follow these steps:**

 **1. Import the necessary modules from Note and TensorFlow.**